-Think back to your days in Elementary school.
+Think back to your days in elementary school.
 Who was your favorite teacher?
-Now take a moment to remember your days with that teacher and the atmosphere of the classroom that he or she cultivated.
-Do you have fond memories of story time, hands-on science experiments or class flag football games?
+Now take a moment to remember your days with that teacher and the atmosphere of the classroom that they cultivated.
+Do you have fond memories of story time, hands-on science experiments, or flag football games?

 No matter what your individual memories may be, chances are your favorite teacher was one who created a calm and organized setting in the classroom, allowing you and your fellow students to be absorbed by learning.
-Cultivating this atmosphere didn’t happen by accident -- your favorite teacher used his or her classroom management skills to achieve this result.
+Cultivating this atmosphere didn’t happen by accident -- your favorite teacher used their classroom management skills to achieve this result.

 Now that you’re teaching abroad, it’s your turn to cultivate a similar learning environment for your students, and you are going to need to know at least the basics of classroom management.

 In fact, classroom management is the key to success in any classroom around the world.
 This can loosely be defined as the ability to maintain a functioning classroom in which your students demonstrate appropriate behaviors that are conducive to learning.

 It can take teachers years of study and real-world experience in the classroom to master the art of classroom management.
 If you are about to begin an experience with teaching abroad -- or have in fact already started your time in the classroom -- we know that you’re likely in dire need of at least a run through of the basics in lieu of hard-earned experience.
 The checklist below will provide you with this quick overview of the basics so that you can begin implementing classroom management skills immediately.

 1. Get to Know Your Students